exercism/go/concepts/conditionals-if/about.md

 }
 ```

-If statements can also use a short initialization statement that can be used to initialize one or more variables for the if statement.
+If statements can also include a short initialization statement that can be used to initialize one or more variables for the if statement.
 For example:

 ```go